History is Against the Indiana Pacers Upsetting the Cleveland Cavaliers

 Warriors over Spurs in 1991 (5-game series)

 In 1991, second year man-child David Robinson led the Spurs to 53 wins and the 2-seed in the Western Conference.
-Once again, the Golden State Warriors would send the second seed home, this time on the back of the famous Run-TMC trio of [future Pacer] Chris Mullin, [future Pacer] Tim Hardaway, and Mitch Richmond.
+Once again, the Golden State Warriors would send the second seed home, this time on the back of the famous Run-TMC trio of Chris Mullin, Tim Hardaway, and Mitch Richmond.
 After winning Game 1 in San Antonio, the Spurs succumbed to second ranked offense in the league in three straight games.
 Once again, an elite offense caught fire at the right time and upset the two-seed for the third time in five years.

 Knicks over Heat in 1998 (5-game series)

 In 1998, the Ewing-less Knicks battled against the rival Miami Heat in a first round brawl for the ages.
 The 35-year-old Ewing missed most of the season with a leg injury, and the Knicks rebuilt on the fly around Allan Houston, Larry Johnson, Jeff Van Gundy, and grit.
 Alonzo Mourning and Larry Johnson were suspended for Game 5 after trading punches with 1.4 seconds left in Game 4, and the Knicks went on to upset the Heat in Miami.
-The next year, this same Knicks team would somehow knock off the top-seeded Heat before getting bailed out by one of the single worst officiating moments in the history of the world [against the Indiana Pacers] on their way to the NBA Finals.
+The next year, this same Knicks team would somehow knock off the top-seeded Heat before getting bailed out by one of the single worst officiating moments in the history of the world on their way to the NBA Finals.

 Spurs over Mavericks in 2010